Risk factors for spinal stenosis

-Common stenosis risk factors are activities that put additional, undue stress on the spine, particularly in the lumbar spine in the lower back and the cervical spine in the neck, increasing the likelihood or extent of spine deterioration.
+Common stenosis risk factors are activities that put additional and undue stress on the spine, particularly in the lower back and neck, which increase the likelihood of spinal deterioration.
 Activities that should be limited or avoided include:

 - High-impact sports

-- Repetitive activities that require bending or twisting
+- Repetitive activities like bending, lifting or twisting

 - Smoking or excessive drinking